KittyGiraudel/site/_posts/2022-10-29-making-sense-of-zsh.md

 title: Making sense of zsh
 ---

-If you use a relatively recent macOS version, chances are good you’re using zsh ([Z shell](https://en.wikipedia.org/wiki/Z_shell)) as a terminal—even if you use a terminal that’s integrated to your IDE (like in Visual Studio Code for instance).
+If you use a relatively recent macOS version, chances are good you’re using zsh ([Z shell](https://en.wikipedia.org/wiki/Z_shell)) as a terminal — even if you use a terminal that’s integrated to your IDE (like in Visual Studio Code for instance).

 Having a nice and clean terminal is important (to me at least) and I’ve done my fair share on copying and pasting configuration snippets until I was happy enough over the years.
 For some reason, I decided to dig into exactly how things work under the hood, and since this is all new to me, I thought I’d write about my findings.